 In addition to money, be sure to save time.
 Apply to jobs early instead of waiting until your cap and gown is in your hands and you’re asking “now what?”
 Stop thinking of a degree as a flotation device.
 If anything, it is a device that will likely weigh you down first with loans and calls pestering you to donate to the alumni fund.
 Then, it might open.

 Networking is one of the most important tools in life — people are more connected than you think.
 If you know a guy who knows a guy, who is dating a woman who is in your dream job, your dream may well be within reach.
 Do not burn bridges with anyone you meet — they may be more significant than you realize.
 Remember that ego is the enemy.

-Nylon also recommends not beating yourself if you haven’t yet found the perfect job.
+Nylon also recommends not beating yourself up if you haven’t yet found the perfect job.

 Post-grad woes are real.
 The question of “What are you doing with your life?” may be haunting, especially when comparing yourself to others.
 So don’t compare.
 Understand that your path is your own.

 Post-grad life is known for being tumultuous and scary.
 But it should not catch you off-guard.
-With the right tools, you can be prepared for those first steps into the “real world.”
-Be sure to keep in mind that with the right preparation, your post-graduate life does not have to be rocky.
+With the right tools, you can be prepared for those first wobbly steps into the “real world.”
+Be sure to keep in mind that with the right preparation, your post-graduate life does not have to be … the worst thing ever.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.